rapiz1/rathole/docs/out-of-scope.md

 - *`frp`'s STCP or other setup that requires visitors' side configuration*

   If that kind of setup is possible, then there are a lot more tools available.
 You may want to consider secure tunnels like wireguard or zerotier. `rathole` primarily focuses on NAT traversal by forwarding, which doesn't require any setup for visitors.

+- *Caching `local_ip`'s DNS records*

+  As responded in [issue #183](https://github.com/rapiz1/rathole/issues/183), `local_ip` cache is not feasible because we have no reliable way to detect ip change.
+Handle DNS TTL and so on should be done with a DNS server, not a client.
+Caching ip is generally dangerous for clients.
+If you care about the `local_ip` query you can set up a local DNS server and enable caching.
+Then the local lookup should be trivial.